Caytomahamed/Transportation-MS/README.md

 5. Users Management Section
 6. Logout Section

-## Requirements specifications of the to-be system

-- Non-Functional Requirements:
+### Non-Functional Requirements

-  Non-functional requirements are those that specify the properties or characteristics that a bus system must possess, rather than specific functions or features.
-Non-functional requirements are important because they ensure that the system is reliable, performant, and secure.
-Here are some non-functional requirements that might apply to a bus system:
+Non-functional requirements specify the properties or characteristics that the bus system must possess:

-- Performance: The system must be able to handle a large number of users, transactions, and requests, while maintaining response times within acceptable limits.
+- **Performance:** The system must handle a large number of users, transactions, and requests, maintaining acceptable response times.
-- Reliability: The ability of a system or component to perform its required functions under stated conditions for a specified period of time
+- **Reliability:** Ability to perform required functions under stated conditions for a specified period.
-- Security - is the degree of resistance to or protection from harm.
-It applies to any vulnerable and valuable asset, such as a person Login and Registration
+- **Security:** Degree of protection from harm for valuable assets, including user information.
-- Usability: The system must be easy to use and navigate for all users.
-The system should also be accessible on a variety of devices and platforms.
+- **Usability:** The system should be easy to use and navigate, accessible on various devices and platforms.
-- Maintainability: The system must be easy to maintain and modify, with minimal downtime or disruptions.
-The system should also be well-documented, with clear instructions for developers and administrators.
+- **Maintainability:** The system must be easy to maintain and modify with minimal downtime, well-documented for developers and administrators.

 ## Existing System Description

-An existing manual bus transport management system is a system that relies on paper-based processes and manual record-keeping to manage the operations of a bus transport company.
-While this system may have worked in the past, it is no longer considered an effective way to manage a modern bus transport company.
-There are several reasons why this system is not good:
+The existing manual bus transport management system relies on paper-based processes and manual record-keeping, which is no longer effective for modern operations.
+This outdated system presents several challenges that hinder efficiency.

 ## Conclusion

-In conclusion, a Bus Transport Management System is a powerful software solution that can help bus transport companies improve their operational efficiency, reduce costs, and enhance the passenger experience.
-By providing a centralized platform for managing all aspects of the bus transport process including
+In conclusion, a Bus Transport Management System is a powerful software solution that can help bus transport companies improve operational efficiency, reduce costs, and enhance the passenger experience.
+By providing a centralized platform for managing all aspects of the bus transport process, including:

 - Scheduling
-- ticketing
+- Ticketing
-- fleet management
+- Fleet Management
-- driver management
+- Driver Management
-- passenger management
+- Passenger Management

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

-# Copyright
+## Copyright

-- Copyright (c) [2023] [Aidarous Mahamed Abdi Muhumed aidarous1143@gmail.com]
-- All rights reserved.
+Copyright (c) [2023] [Aidarous Mahamed Abdi Muhumed helpecayto@gmail.com] All rights reserved.